shukriadams/lastfm-dl/README.md

     lastfm-dl --download --user <lastfm-username> --cookie <path-to-cookie-file>

-This requires your lastfm user name, and a valid login cookie save to a file on your pc.
-This will download all your scrobbles to `lastfm-dl/all-scrobbles.json` in your PC's default home directory.
+This requires a lastfm user name to download from, and a valid login cookie saved to a file on your pc.
+Scrobbles are saved to `/lastfm-dl/all-scrobbles.json` in your PC's default home directory.

 ### Resume broken downloads